 Legally established in Zimbabwe in 2019, Zimbabwe Health Interventions (ZHI) is a non-profit human development organization, registered as a Trust under the Zimbabwe Deeds Registries Act (Chapter 20:05).
-Through the United States Government’s Presidential Emergency Plan for Aids Relief (PEPFAR) funding, ZHI is currently implementing the Zimbabwe HIV Care and Treatment (ZHCT) and DREAMS projects in various districts across Zimbabwe.
-ZHI currently receives funding for these projects through a sub award from FHI360.
+Through the United States Government’s Presidential Emergency Plan for Aids Relief (PEPFAR) funding, ZHI implemented the Zimbabwe HIV Care and Treatment (ZHCT) and DREAMS projects in various districts across Zimbabwe through a sub award from FHI360 .
+ZHI is now implementing two USAID-funded projects namely; The Accelerated and Comprehensive HIV Care for Epidemic Control in Zimbabwe Project (ACCE), formerly the Zimbabwe HIV Care and Treatment Project (ZHCT); and; the Re-Ignite, Innovate, Sustain and Empower (RISE) Project, formerly the Determined, Resilient, Empowered, AIDS Free, Mentored and Safe (DREAMS) project.

 Who We Are